Updated 30/06/2025

 Fun Fact

-The reason that this plant has it’s silver hue, is because the foliage is covered in a silvery grey fleece.
-And because of this, the leaves have an ethereal appearance, like they have been sprinkled with icing sugar.
+The reason that this plant has its silver hue, is because the leaves are covered in a dense mat of very fine, silvery-grey colour hairs that look like silvery grey fleece which give the leaves have an ethereal appearance, almost like they’ve been sprinkled with icing sugar.

 4. Helichrysum italicum (curry plant)